gary/dependency_management_talk/notes.markdown

    * all of the approaches support (minus cached externals) some form of {copy,export}ing their managed dependencies:
      * git submodules: pulled from various remote repositories (`set :git_enable_submodules, 1` in capistrano; initialization, update `:web_command` in vlad)
      * git subtree merge strategy: dependencies embedded in project
-     * giternal, braid, and piston: freeze dependencies, call to `update` in deployment script
+     * giternal and piston: freeze dependencies, call to `update` in deployment script
      * ext: `ext --workdir=#{current_release} ex`

 ## 37 Signals' Fast Remote Cache ##